US Fulbright Logo

 In-Country Orientation

-Fulbright grantees will be required to participate in a one-to-two-day orientation program organized by the Fulbright Commission in mid-October.
+Fulbright grantees will be required to participate in a two-to-three-day orientation program organized by the Fulbright Commission in early October.

 An online pre-departure orientation will be offered approximately two months before departure.